Bade Achhe Lagte Hain 4: Development

 The series was announced by Balaji Telefilms for Sony Entertainment Television.
 The show was initially titled Bahaarein.
 It was later changed to Bade Achhe Lagte Hain.
-In August, the show saw a six month leap.
+In August, the show saw a six-month leap.

 Casting

 Harshad Chopda and Shivangi Joshi were cast as Rishabh Kapoor and Bhagyashree Iyer.
-The show marks the first collaboration between them.
-They were the leads of different generations of Yeh Rishta Kya Kehlata Hai but didn't get to share screen space.
+The show marks their first collaboration.
+They were the leads of different generations of Yeh Rishta Kya Kehlata Hai but did not get to share screen space.
 Manoj Kolhatkar, Pyumori Mehta Ghosh and Ashish Kaul joined as Rishabh and Bhagyashree's parents Vinayak Iyer, Padma Iyer and Gautam Kapoor.
 Nitin Bhatia was cast as Sunny.
 Next, Saumya Bhandari played Shaina Nath.
 Aafreen Dabestani was roped in as Mia.
 In August, Rishika Nag entered as Naysa.
 Ribbhu Mehra replaced Savant Singh Premi as Nikhil.

 Filming and release

 Principal photography of the show began in March 2025.
 The first look of the series was released on 26 March 2025 featuring Shivangi Joshi and Harshad Chopda.
 Bade Achhe Lagte Hain 4 premiered on Sony Entertainment Television on 16 June 2025.
 It is digitally available to stream on SonyLIV.
 The first episode was screened on set.